-In August, the Biden administration announced it would require all health care workers in facilities that receive funding from the Centers for Medicare & Medicaid Services — including nursing homes — to be vaccinated against COVID-19.
+In 2021, the Biden administration announced it would require all health care workers in facilities that receive funding from the Centers for Medicare & Medicaid Services — including nursing homes — to be vaccinated against COVID-19.
 Vaccinations provide an important layer of safety.
-The CMS is expected to roll out details of the mandate in coming weeks.

 — What percentage of the nursing home staff is currently vaccinated?